-If you already have a 3D printer or CNC router, you already have a machine that will trace out gears, cogs, and enclosures over an XY plane.
-How about strapping a laser to your extruder or spindle and turning your printer into a laser cutter?
+3D printers and CNC routers are machines that trace out gears, cogs, and enclosures over an XY plane.
+If you have one, how about strapping a laser to your extruder or spindle to turn your device into a laser cutter?

-Laserbot is a desktop laser cutting / engraving attachment that was developed to add a laser on any 3D printer / CNC machine / XY plotters.
-Lasebot can have all variety of a laser power output starting from 2.1W 445nm up to 10W high power solid-state lasers, and cooperating with its software mLaser, LaserBot can easily engrave and cut many things for you, and help you to make masterpieces from wood / plywood /acrylic.
+The laserbot is a desktop laser cutting / engraving attachment developed to be added to any 3D printer / CNC machine / XY plotter.
+Our laserbots have a wide variety of laser power output starting from 2.1W 445nm solid-state lasers up to 10W high power ones.
+Cooperating with its software mLaser, the Laserbot can easily engrave and cut many things for you, helping you make masterpieces from wood / plywood /acrylic.

-LaseBot can be a perfect solution for engraving on leather, felt and fabric.
+The laserbot can become a perfect solution for engraving on leather, felt and fabric.

 THE LASER HEAD WILL HELP YOU GETTING THE BEST FROM YOU PERSONAL 3D PRINTER